Circular Economy: Reducing Food Waste

 We are in the early stages of a pivotal trend that we believe will transform consumptive behavior – Circular Economy.
 Today’s purchases are driven by a new and more informed consumer.
 The proliferation of information and data has provided consumers with the ability to research brands and products prior to purchase, shifting how conscious consumers allocate their spending.
 Increased knowledge and a deeper understanding of the negative impact consumer purchases have on the environment are leading to more aligned interests between consumers and brands to alleviate this strain.

 While the circular economy trend is in its infancy, we believe its growth is accelerating as a result of the COVID-19 pandemic and is rapidly taking hold in several industries, most notably food and beverage.
-We are seeing significant developments in the areas of food waste, sustainable foods and improved packaging all with the goal of reducing environmental waste.
-Private companies focused on researching and developing products and solutions in these areas are receiving significant capital flows while public companies are making these top priorities within their environmental, social and governance (ESG) frameworks.
+We are seeing developments in the areas of food waste, sustainable foods and improved packaging all with the goal of reducing environmental waste.
+Private companies are focused on researching and developing products and solutions in these areas while public companies appear to be prioritizing these initiatives within their environmental, social and governance (ESG) frameworks.
 As more food and beverage companies embrace this trend, we are witnessing rapid change, innovation and growth that is accelerating the move to a circular economy.

 Food Waste and Sustainable Food